IEA-Paris/seed/content/pages/en/about__partners__networks.md

 title: networks
 ---

-The Paris Institute for Advanced Study partners with some of the most prestigious academic and cultural institutions, creating a vibrant network that enriches interdisciplinary research.

-These partnerships provide fellows unique access to top-tier resources and collaborative opportunities, fostering innovation and groundbreaking ideas.
+The Paris IAS actively participates in the French Network of Institutes for Advanced Study (RFIEA), which includes seven institutes for advanced study in France: the Collégium de Lyon, the CUT de Rennes, the IMéRA d’Aix-Marseille, the Institute for Advanced Study of Nantes, the Institut MAK’IT de Montpellier, the Studium Loire Valley and the Paris IAS.These affiliations enhance the Institute’s international appeal and facilitate researcher mobility.
+The Paris IAS is also part of several key networks at European and international level.